michlujj/Coronary_artery_disease_prediction/README.md

 Target variable: Diagnosis (‘Yes’ or ‘No’)

-Oversampling via SMOTE is done as target variable is imbalanced
+Oversampling via SMOTE is done as target variable is imbalanced, only 5.18% of the patient has asthma

-Gradient Boost classifier achieved the highest accuracy at 94%.

-Predictors of asthma attack: 1) Chest_tightness, 2) Exercise_induced, 3) Shortness_of_Breath.
+As dataset is highly imbalanced, AUC and F1 score is used to decide on the accuracy of the Prediction model

+AdaBoost Classifier model: AUC = 50.41%, it is selected as the final model for prediction

+Predictors for Asthma attacks: 1) Chest Tightness, Coughing, Family History, Wheezing, Night time symptoms, Shortness Of Breadth